Academic information in this section provides an overview of academic and student procedures and requirements.

 The "NC" grade is assigned for failure to complete satisfactorily a zero-credit course, or a course designated by the college or selected by the student as "Pass/No Credit."
 The "NC" grade is not counted for college credit, nor is it included in the GPA.

 W (Official Withdrawal)

 An instructor cannot assign a "W" grade.
-The "W" grade will be assigned automatically by the Ranger Station - Registration & Records office when a student officially withdraws from a course between the 10th and 30th instructional day of the quarter or prior to the completion of 60 percent of the course.
+The "W" grade will be assigned automatically by the Registration & Records office when a student officially withdraws from a course between the 10th and 30th instructional day of the term or prior to the completion of 60 percent of the course.
 Except for compelling reasons, a student is not allowed to drop a course or withdraw completely from the college after the 31st instructional day or after 60 percent of the course has been completed.
 Examples of compelling reasons include documented proof of death in the immediate family, serious illness, injury or surgery, or unexpected and mandatory job shift or change.

 WP (Discontinued Attendance - Passing)

 The "WP" grade may be assigned by the instructor to indicate that the student did not complete enough of the course to be graded and achieved a passing grade while in attendance.
 The "WP" grade is not counted for college credit, nor is it computed in the GPA.
 (See "General Academic Progress" in this section.)